• Menu

 Allow the experts to demonstrate live and in person.

-Encourage your kids to start thinking like scientists and imagine what it would be like to live in space with the informative content and thought-provoking real world displays.
+Encourage your kids to start thinking like scientists and imagine what it would be like to live in space with informative content and thought-provoking real world displays.

-However, in this case your admission provides you with unlimited access to as many of the 20 minute shows as you would like!
+However, in this case, your admission provides you with unlimited access to as many of the 20-minute shows as you would like!

 H.R.
 MacMillan Space Centre Exhibits